-For the reasons set forth in the accompanying Proxy Statement, our Board of Directors recommends that you vote "FOR" each of the proposals on the agenda for the Meeting.
+For the reasons set forth in the accompanying Proxy Statement, our Board of Directors recommends that you vote "FOR" Proposals 1 - 6 and "AGAINST" Proposals 7 - 9 on the agenda for the Meeting.

 We look forward to greeting personally those of you who are able to be present at the Meeting.
 However, whether or not you plan to attend the Meeting, it is important that your shares be represented.
-Accordingly, you are kindly requested to sign, date and mail the enclosed proxy card at your earliest convenience so that it will be received no later than 5:00 p.m.
-(Israel time) on May 23, 2022, to be validly included in the tally of ordinary shares voted at the Meeting.
+Accordingly, you are kindly requested to mark, sign, date and promptly mail the enclosed proxy card at your earliest convenience so that it will be received no later than 10:00 a.m.
+(Eastern Time) on Tuesday, July 26, 2022, to be validly included in the tally of ordinary shares voted at the Meeting.
 Detailed proxy voting instructions are provided both in the Proxy Statement and on the proxy card.